Green Grace

 The Goal of Grace's Green Neighbors effort is to serve as a resource to neighbors, the city, and to other faith communities on the care of creation by incorporating fellowship, hospitality, seminars, and celebrations.

-Education tables, clinics and swap/giveaway events (schools clothes, coat, sock drives).
+• Education tables, clinics and swap/giveaway events (school supplies and uniforms, coat, and sock drives).

 Upcoming events.